QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Southern Islanders are the inhabitants of [[Isla Sofia]], among which exist many additional subcultures and multiple native languages.
-Due to the practice of oral history and cremation among the Southern Islanders, anthropologists have yet to credibly document their oldest history past the year 480, so while they are considered to be of [[Cirazan]] descent today, it is possible that they are truly indigenous to the region and are part of a unique ethnic group.
-Further complicating the matter is the extensive interference faced by Cirazan, [[Chiyan]], [[Exilan]], and [[Shisuya]] colonials throughout history.
+The Southern Islanders are the inhabitants of [Isla Sofia](Isla%20Sofia), among which exist many additional subcultures and multiple native languages.
+Due to the practice of oral history and cremation among the Southern Islanders, anthropologists have yet to credibly document their oldest history past the year 480, so while they are considered to be of [Cirazan](Cirazan) descent today, it is possible that they are truly indigenous to the region and are part of a unique ethnic group.
+Further complicating the matter is the extensive interference faced by Cirazan, [Chiyan](../Chiya/Chiyan), [Exilan](../Exilan/Exilan), and [Shisuya](../Shisuya/Shisuya) colonials throughout history.

 ### Eastern islanders